 1 red potato, chopped

 1 stick cinnamon

 2 teaspoon coconut oil

 Heat oil and add cardamom, star anise, cloves and cinnamon.
 Add ginger and garlic for just a few minutes.
 Add the chilies and roast.
 As the mixture drys down add a half a cup of water.
 Keep stirring until the water reduces and the spices roast, about ten minutes.
 If it gets to dry don’t be afraid to add more water.

 Add the cubed potatoes, the carrots and one more cup of water and salt.
 Simmer twenty minutes.
-Mix in the green beans.
+Mix in the green beans and the favs beans.
 Add the coconut milk.
 Mash a few of the potatoes to thicken the soup.
-Add the curry leaves and the cashew nuts.
+Add the curry leaves, the spinach the cashew nuts.
 Simmer ten minutes and serve.